 KEN: Nope, Beer and wine only.

 2) How many people does your brewpub seat?

 KEN: We can seat around 48-60 people who love craft beer!

 3) Is there an outdoor beer garden?

-KEN: We do have 4 tables outside, in front of the building.
+KEN: We do have plenty of tables outside, in front of the building.
 However, our building sits on the entire footprint of the property.
 We have no place to locate more outdoor seating.
 But, maybe someone wants to buy the property next to me, and lease it to me?
 Hey, there’s gotta be a way.